captainzero93/security_harden_linux/README.md

 - Reduces exposure window from months to hours
 - Essential for compliance

+**Script implementation:**
+- Security updates only
+- Removes unused kernels
+- Removes unused dependencies
+- No automatic reboot (configurable)
+- Interactive dpkg-reconfigure option

-**Stats:** 60% of breaches exploit vulnerabilities patched over 1 year ago.
+**Stats:** The majority of breaches exploit vulnerabilities that were patched long ago.
+Automatic updates close this window.
 </details>

 <details>